 Review the step-by-step instructions on how to obtain tax transcripts and submit proof of Selective Service registration, citizenship status, and eligible noncitizen status.

 How to Obtain Tax Return Transcripts

-To obtain tax transcript for victims of Identity Theft:
+To obtain tax transcripts for victims of Identity Theft:

 - Follow the prompts and you will be transferred to an IRS agent who will verify your identity.

-- The IRS will mail a printout of your IRS income tax return information that you provided them.
+- The IRS will mail a printout of you IRS income tax return information that you provided to them.